EXPLORE YOUR AUTHENTIC SELF

 Are you feeling: down, depleted, or discouraged?; unable to relax?; that life is in limbo?; discomfort at not being where you think you ought to be?; not as happy as you should be?, and despite professional success, unsettled?

 Do you also believe that you can experience more - more happiness, positive self-esteem, and a better you...?
-I invite you to explore your soul and to embark on your adventure of self-exploration.
+In our unprecedented times and in the discontent they churn, I invite you to explore your soul and to embark on your adventure of self-exploration.

 I am a skilled psychologist seasoned in drawing out inner matters to help you break impasses in your life and relationships.
 My clinical services provide solutions and strategies for individuals, couples, and families for their relief, restoration, and growth.
 Whether it is working with you to repair your broken heart, parsing existential dilemmas, developing a greater insight into your symptoms or curbing familiar-but-unproductive patterns in practical ways, I provide a compassionate and caring environment where your repair and healing can begin.
 I have over twenty years of experience in curating growth, recovery and success in individuals and the many domains of their life; my multicultural expertise has been honed through interviews with hundreds of diverse individuals, couples, and families spanning two decades from Greenland to India to the Faroe Islands.